rmens/rpi-ansible/README.md

 # rpi-ansible
 Ansible configuration for using a Raspberry Pi as narrowcasting screen.
 It boots a full screen Chrome that can dispay any dynamic content on a webpage.
+I use it with: https://github.com/rmens/kabelkrant

 ## How to use:
 * Install a clean version of 2018-11-13-raspbian-stretch
 * Configure host in ```hosts.inv``` and set ```chrome_url```